bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 # About digital twins

-We are moving towards an era, where the Internet of Things is becoming real.
-Cars become more connected, devices equipped with sensors can communicate their data and objects become smarter and smarter.
+We are moving towards an era where the Internet of Things is becoming real.
+Cars become more connected, devices equipped with sensors can communicate their data, and objects become smarter and smarter.
 This triggers the need for a digital representation of these devices to store their data in a safe location and to have a complete audit trail of their activity.
 This is the core idea of the digital twin of an object.

 BigchainDB is an ideal solution to create digital twins of smart devices.
 In this tutorial, you will learn how to build a simple and basic version of a digital twin of your car, which allows its owner to store and update the mileage of the car.